creativescala/creative-scala/book/src/pages/polygons/README.md

 # Points, Paths, and Polygons

-In this chapter we'll learn about polar coordinates and use them to draw polygons and stars.
+In this chapter we'll learn about polar coordinates and paths.
+We'll use these tools to expand our creative coding skills, producing pictures themed around polygons and stars.
+We'll also get more practie with structural recursion, reinforcing this core technique.

-What are polar coordinates?
-They are a way of representing points that are different (and more useful for our task) from the x and y coordinates you're probably used to.